[CII] Emission in a Self-Regulated Interstellar Medium: Introduction

+This paper is organized as follows.
 In Section \ref{sec: numerics}, we briefly describe our numerical setup for both the \citetalias{HSvD21} hydrodynamical simulations, and radiative transfer calculation.
 In Section \ref{sec: carbon chem} we discuss the chemical and excitation physics relevant to [CII] emission.
-In Section \ref{sec: overview} we present an overview of our results, in the form of spatially resolved column density and emission maps, spatially and temporally averaged quantities (and their metallicity dependence), and the chemical and excitation state of our gas.
-In Section \ref{sec: time var}, we discuss the time variation of SFR, H$_2$ column density, and [CII] emission, and present our SFR-[CII] luminosity relation.
+In Section \ref{sec: overview}, we present an overview of our results, in the form of spatially resolved column density and emission maps, spatially and temporally averaged quantities (and their metallicity dependence), and the chemical and excitation state of our gas.
+In Section \ref{sec: time var}, we discuss the time variation of SFR, H$_2$ column density, and [CII] emission, and present our $L_{[CII]}$--SFR relation.
 In Section \ref{sec: optical depth}, we discuss the effect of optical depth on our results.
 In Section \ref{sec: summary}, we summarize our work.